Ward McAllister: "The Four Hundred"

-McAllister coined the phrase "The Four Hundred" by declaring that there were "only 400 people in fashionable New York Society."
-According to him, this was the number of people in New York who really mattered; the people who felt at ease in the ballrooms of high society ("If you go outside that number," he warned, "you strike people who are either not at ease in a ballroom or else make other people not at ease.").
-The number was popularly supposed to be the capacity of Mrs William Backhouse Astor Jr.'s ballroom.
+McAllister coined the phrase "The Four Hundred" by declaring that there were "only 400 people in fashionable New York Society".
+According to him, this was the number of people in New York who really mattered; the people who felt at ease in the ballrooms of high society.
+"If you go outside that number", he warned, "you strike people who are either not at ease in a ballroom or else make other people not at ease".
+The number was popularly supposed to be the capacity of Caroline Schermerhorn Astor's ballroom.
 The lavish parties were held at the Astor mansion.

 On February 16, 1892, McAllister named the official list of The Four Hundred in The New York Times.
 The Four Million, the title of a book by O. Henry, was a reaction to this phrase, expressing O. Henry's opinion that every human being in New York was worthy of notice.

 Society of Patriarchs

 In 1872, McAllister founded the "Society of Patriarchs" which was a group of 25 gentlemen from New York Society.
-The group of 25 were "representative men of worth, respectability, and responsibility."
-Beginning with the 1885–1886 season, the Patriarchs threw a ball each year, known as the Patriarchs Ball, which each member was entitled to invite four ladies and five gentlemen to, thereby establishing the invitees as fit for society.
-The first Patriarchs Ball was held at Delmonico's, with the Balls, which were difficult to obtain invitations to, receiving significant press coverage.
-The Patriarchs Ball inspired similar balls, including the Ihpetonga Ball, which was considered "the most important social event of the season in Brooklyn."
+The group of 25 were "representative men of worth, respectability, and responsibility".
+Beginning with the 1885–1886 season, the Patriarchs threw a ball each year, known as the Patriarchs Ball, to which each member was entitled to invite four ladies and five gentlemen, thereby establishing the invitees as fit for society.
+The first Patriarchs Ball was held at Delmonico's, with the Balls, to which it was difficult to obtain invitations, receiving high press coverage.
+The Patriarchs Ball inspired similar balls, including the Ihpetonga Ball, which was considered "the most important social event of the season in Brooklyn".

 The Society dissolved two years after McAllister's death in 1897 due to a lack of interest.